 The Document Recovery task pane contains some recovered files that have not been opened

-First, If you are opening Microsoft Word by double-clicking on a document, try an alternative way – launch Word by clicking on the Word icon in the taskbar and then click on the “No Remove the files.
+First, If you are opening Microsoft Word by double-clicking on a document, try an alternative way – launch Word by clicking on the Word icon in the taskbar and then clicking on the “No Remove the files.
 I have saved the files I need“.
-Then, simply close Word and re-start it again.
+Then, simply close Word and restart it again.
 Check if the Recovery pane has disappeared.

 If the abovementioned solutions fail, try going to C:\Users\[User Name]\AppData]\Local\Microsoft\Office\UnsavedFiles and delete the .asd files from that folder.